Racial profiling: China

-The Chinese government has been using a facial recognition surveillance technology, analysing physiognomical output of surveillance cameras to track and control Uyghurs, a Muslim minority in China's Western province of Xinjiang.
-The extent of the vast system was published in the spring of 2019 by the NYT who called it "automated racism".
+According to the New York Times, the Chinese government has been racially profiling Uyghurs using facial recognition and surveillance technology.
+Uyghurs are a Muslim minority living primarily in China's Western province of Xinjiang.
+The report described these methods as "automated racism".
 In research projects aided by European institutions it has combined the facial output with people's DNA, to create an ethnic profile.
 The DNA was collected at the prison camps, which are interning more than one million Uyghurs, as had been corroborated in November 2019 by data leaks, such as the China Cables.

 Germany

 In February 2012, the first court ruling concerning racial profiling in German police policy, allowing police to use skin color and "non-German ethnic origin" to select persons who will be asked for identification in spot-checks for illegal immigrants.
 Subsequently, it was decided legal for a person submitted to a spot-check to compare the policy to that of the SS in public.
 A higher court later overruled the earlier decision declaring the racial profiling unlawful and in violation of anti-discrimination provisions in Art.
 3 Basic Law and the General Equal Treatment Act of 2006.

 The civil rights organisation Büro zur Umsetzung von Gleichbehandlung (Office for the Implementation of Equal Treatment) makes a distinction between criminal profiling, which is legitimate in Germany, and ethnic profiling, which is not.

 According to a 2016 report by the Interior ministry in Germany, there had been an increase in hate crimes and violence against migrant groups in Germany.
 The reports concluded that there were more than 10 attacks per day against migrants in Germany in 2016.
 This report from Germany garnered the attention of the United Nations, which alleged that people of African descent face widespread discrimination in Germany.

-A 2017 statement by the Office of the UN High Commissioner for Human Rights after a visit to Germany states: "While the Basic Law guarantees equality, prohibits racial discrimination, and states that human dignity is inviolable, it is not being enforced." and calls racial profiling by police officials endemic.
+A 2017 statement by the Office of the UN High Commissioner for Rights after a visit to Germany states: "While the Basic Law guarantees equality, prohibits racial discrimination, and states that human dignity is inviolable, it is not being enforced." and calls racial profiling by police officials endemic.
 Recommendations include legal reform, establishing an independent complaint system, training and continuing education for the police, and investigations to promote accountability and remedy.